The Cheapest Cure for Aging

 When it comes to physical activity the more you do, the more you can do.
-Here, simple tips to get you started on the road to better health.
+Here, the top 10 things to start you out on the road to better health.

 “We do not stop exercising because we grow old – we grow old because we stop exercising.” – Dr. Kenneth Cooper, the Father of Aerobics

 “Motivation is what gets you started.
 Habit is what keeps you going.” – Jim Ryun, former world-class track athlete

 When it comes to physical activity, it is self-evident that the more you do the more you can do.

 But then of course you already knew that, didn’t you?